Castel Sant'Angelo

 Castel Sant'Angelo Stories

-The castle as it appears in novels, film, opera, and the wider imagination of the world.
+The castle as it appears in novels, film, opera, and video games — from Puccini's Tosca to Dan Brown's Angels & Demons.

 Frequently asked questions